karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 ### Alchemist

 *The Alchemist knows how to use naturally occurring plants and other components to brew magical brews.
-The power of the brews doesnít stem from the Alchemist but rather their knowledge and the correct use of ingredients.
+The power of the brews doesn‚Äôt stem from the Alchemist but rather their knowledge and the correct use of ingredients.
 Some special components get their potency from the touch of the gods or the effects of contact with apeiron.*

 #### Alchemical terms:
-* **The Alchemistís Book** - A book with alchemical information and the recipes known to the Alchemist.
+* **The Alchemist‚Äôs Book** - A book with alchemical information and the recipes known to the Alchemist.
 * **Essence** - The alchemical type of a component.
 Determines the reaction between two components.
 * **Component** - A resource used for brews.
 Can be plant- or animal-based.
 * **Brew** - A drink, salve or other mixture prepared by the Alchemist.